wherby/dora/README.md

 ## Terms of Use for Commercial Exploitation of Library Content

-Unauthorized Commercial Use of Library Content
+### Unauthorized Commercial Use of Library Content

 Any commercial use of library content without explicit written consent from the author constitutes a breach of copyright.
 Such unauthorized use obligates the user to contribute 1% of the commercial income derived from the use of the library to the author.

+### Grace Period for License Transition

+Existing commercial users of previous library versions have a three-month grace period to transition.
+After this period, continued commercial use requires adherence to the terms of the latest license.